fastruby/blog/_posts/2019-08-20-Introducing-bundler-leak.markdown

 The [`bundler-leak`](https://github.com/rubymem/bundler-leak) plugin is a fork of the famous [`bundler-audit`](https://github.com/rubysec/bundler-audit) plugin.

 Just like `bundler-audit`, `bundler-leak` works thanks to a couple of community-driven, open source projects.
-The first one is called [ruby-mem-advisory-db](https://github.com/rubymem/ruby-mem-advisory-db): a text-based database consisting of gems with known memory leak issues.
-Bundler leak will compare gems stored in this database against your Gemfile i.e
+The first one is called [ruby-mem-advisory-db](https://github.com/rubymem/ruby-mem-advisory-db): a text-based database of gems with known memory leak issues.
+Bundler Leak will compare gems stored in this database against your Gemfile.
+For example:

 ```
 Audit a project's Gemfile.lock: